- The goal: delivering analytics

 - Provide a great user experience.

-With Metabase Enterprise Edition, it takes surprisingly little effort to deliver on all three of the above requirements, but there’s more than one way to get the job done.
+On paid plans, it takes surprisingly little effort to deliver on all three of the above requirements, but there’s more than one way to get the job done.
 We’ll go through four strategies, ranging from low effort with big payoffs to high effort with staggering customizability, so you can get a better understanding of the advantages and tradeoffs of each approach, and land on the right strategy for your use case.

 For most companies, we’re also going to make a case for the simplest option, because for the most part, escalating the effort only really moves the needle on the user experience.